Delta Plan for Spatial Adaptation

 Vulnerabilities in the picture

 An understanding of vulnerability to weather extremes and climate change is the basis for spatial adaptation.
 Municipal and provincial authorities, water authorities and the national government therefore worked with stakeholders to identify the vulnerabilities in their areas using stress tests.
 Since 2020, the results of the stress tests have been posted on the Climate Adaptation Knowledge Portal.
-The stress tests will be repeated every six years and also if new developments require it.
+The stress tests will be repeated every six years and also if that is required by new developments.
+In 2022, the Pluvial and River Flooding Policy Platform recommended conducting supra-regional stress tests from 2024 onwards, in addition to existing local and regional stress tests (including those for network functions) that are already conducted as part of the Delta Programme for Spatial Adaptation.

 Risk dialogues and strategies